Your account is powered by Storbie. To edit your profile visit my.storbie.com

 Microchipping provides an excellent means to permanently identify a dog, ensuring that is can be returned if lost.
-Microchipping also a requirement under the Dog Control Act 1996, along with registration of the dog with the local territorial authority from 12 weeks of age.
+Microchipping is also a requirement under the Dog Control Act 1996, along with registration of the dog with the local territorial authority from 12 weeks of age.

-Owners should also consider registering the microchip on the New Zealand Companion Animal Register, so that their details are immediately available to veterinarians.
+Owners should also consider registering the microchip on the New Zealand Companion Animal Register so that their details are immediately available to veterinarians.
 Owners must update their contact details if they change, and consider providing a second contact outside of the usual region, as this is helpful in disaster management situations, when entire communities or cities may be evacuated.

 Identification discs attached to collars are also recommended to facilitate repatriation of lost dogs in the first instance.

 Dogs must be provided with appropriate quantities of nutritious food and access to clean drinking water.
 Owners should ensure that dogs maintain normal body condition by feeding portion sizes that are appropriate for the size, age and fitness level of the dog.
 Significant health problems can be caused by both over and under-feeding.

 This should be appropriate to the dog’s age, breed and health status.
 In general terms, healthy adult dogs should be exercised at least once daily.

 The environment in which a dog is kept should be well ventilated, designed and situated so that extremes of hot and cold are avoided.
 Dogs should have access to a hygienic comfortable place to sleep.
 The area in which a dog spends most of its time should allow for freedom of movement.
 This area should also be contained to prevent roaming.
 Prolonged confinement away from people and the prolonged tethering of dogs on chains are both associated with significant behavioural problems in dogs and should be avoided.